ReInHerit/digital-hub/content/bestpractices/2024-02-09-reshaping-the-city-through-tourism-development-project-of-salt-lakes-in-tuzla-bosnia-and-herzegovina.md

-  water (three times a week during the bathing season) are conducted at the Institute of Public Health of the Tuzla Canton, where all previous measurements have proven the absolute correctness and high quality of lake water during the bathing season.'
+  water (three times a week during the bathing season) are conducted at the Institute of Public Health of the Tuzla Canton, where all previous measurements have proven the absolute correctness and high quality of lake water during the bathing season.
 transferbestpractice: '"This project is a perfect example how any local community, small or big, can identify its own potential or a resource which makes it unique and specific and turn it into its competitive advantage.
 In